 The Ottawa Senators wore red, white, and black horizontally-striped sweaters.
 The given color scheme remained until 1934 when the team was forced to leave the NHL for a long time due to financial difficulties.
 Despite that, four-time Stanley Cup winners rarely had a logo: only in the after-champion seasons did they sew a red-and-black shield on the sweater to indicate their champion status.
 Before the dissolution, in the 1929-1930 season, the team introduced the “O” logo to the sweaters’ chest.

-In 1990, the Ottawa-native businessman Bruce Firestone put a bid to the NHL to establish a new franchise with the old name and the old black-and-red-and-white color scheme.
+In 1990, the Ottawa-native businessman Bruce Firestone bid to the NHL to establish a new franchise with the old name and the old black-and-red-and-white color scheme.
 It took two years for Bruce Firestone to convince the NHL authorities to accept a new franchise from Canada’s capital to the league.
 In October 1992, the Senators played their first game against the Montreal Canadiens as a member of the NHL.
 The Ottawa Senators logo features the Roman legionnaire profile.
 The second shoulder patch contains the Latin letter “S” and Roman numerals “MDCCCXCIV.”

 Spartacus, an anthropomorphic red-haired lion, is the official mascot of the Ottawa Senators.